mthvedt/clearley/README.md

 ### Shorthand

 In addition to using the fns above, you can plug in _shorthand rules_ to other rules.
 You've already seen two kinds of shorthand: symbols, which point to other rules; and plain old objects.

-There's another one: _tagged sequences._ They look like this:
+There's also _tagged sequences._ They look like this:

 ```clojure
 (def whitespace `(:or \space \tab \newline \return))
 ```

 This creates an :or rule that matches any one of those four characters, and returns the matched character.
-Prefix lists may be any [sequential](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/sequential?) object--including vectors, lists, and all seqs.
+Tagged sequences may be any [sequential](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/sequential?) object--including vectors, lists, and all seqs.

 You can mix-and-match shorthand: